bachmeil/embedrv2/README.md

 # Examples

+You can find examples in inst/examples.
+So far I have

 - libhello.d: Basic usage
 - libmirexample.d: Example calling Mir to demonstrate adding code.dlang.org dependencies
 - listex.d: Using lists